-Gnomon is a SEVP certified school and all international students wishing to study at Gnomon are required to obtain an F-1 or M-1 Student Visa to enroll and study full time.
+Gnomon is a SEVP-certified school and all international students wishing to study at Gnomon are required to obtain an F-1 or M-1 Student Visa to enroll and study full-time.
 The student’s course of study will determine whether they need an F visa or an M visa.

 International students who are unsure about a policy, wish to change a course of study, travel outside of the United States, or accept employment should contact the Gnomon Principal Designated School Official (PDSO):

-Student Affairs Manager/Title IX Coordinator
+Director of Student Affairs/Title IX Coordinator

 1015 N. Cahuenga Blvd.